 I don’t think this is a good idea.
 A man is much stronger than a woman even though Gabi Garcia Garcia is tough, she is still a woman.
 Each one has to be in its category, certain things do not have to change because there is no reason for it to change.

-I do not think the categories should be mixed.
-I think that woman is a woman, sometimes just training with some rougher guys we get injured or hurt imagine if you put a trophy to win.
+I do not think the divisions should be mixed.
+I think that a woman is a woman, sometimes just training with some rougher guys we get injured or hurt imagine if you put a trophy to be won.
 If a woman really wants to, maybe she should fight … As Hillary Williams has, she fought and won a championship in a mixed division I believe.

-But it it’s complicated and there’s a lot of things involved and I believe I wouldn’t want to fight.
+But it is complicated.
+There are too many things involved and I believe I wouldn’t want to fight in such terms.

 Felipe Costa (Brasa), World Champion and also a leading figure of the team Brasa: